St Paul's Artworks

 Last, but certainly by no means the least,

-St Paul’s houses a glorious
+St Paul’s houses a glorious collection of stained glass windows,

 many from the original William Morris/Burns Jones studio